British V-Twins - Where can I Buy One?

 The Carberry Enfield is made by Paul Carberry and Ian Drysdale in Australia.
 They took the top ends of two 500cc Royal Enfield single cylinder engines, which are still being manufactured in India, and they designed a crankcase to turn them into a 55-degree 1100cc V-twin.
 UPDATE Feb 2014: Carberry have stopped production

 See original website (archived):

 Enfield Musket.
 Aniket Vardhan moved from Delhi to USA since he loved the sound of the Harley Davidson v-twin, and wanted to build a v-twin out of 2 Royal Enfield Bullets.
 He built a 700cc v-twin from two 350cc bullets and is currently working on the 1000cc version, to be available as economical kits, to convert a bullet into a v-twin.
-The bike sounds fantastic - I have been unable to find out what the angle of the vee is.
+The bike sounds fantastic - The angle of the vee is 70 degrees.
 Website:

 Clutch springs were beefed up after this road test revealed some clutch slip due to increased power: